Why Cypriniformes?

 That is easy to answer!
 Enhancing our knowledge of this one group of fishes can rapidly transform many areas of science as we know them today to much more mature disciplines.
 Why and how is this possible?
 It’s all about diversity and how much we know about it, as well as the model organism species Danio rerio, the Zebrafish, also a Cypriniformes!

 Cypriniformes includes species that are likely the most commonly known and encountered species around the world.
 They are in nearly every freshwater ecosystem and are usually most abundant.
-Across the known diversity of about 3,500 species there exists an astounding diversity in behaviors, anatomies, ecologies, distributions, and many aspects of their physiologies and molecular biologies.
-Carps, Koi, Goldfish, Danios, Sharks, Minnows, Chubs, Shiners, Suckers, Algae Eaters, and Loaches represent only a few common names of different large groups of Cypriniformes that are known to most every households as pets (and by other names) or research laboratories whether they are studying their ecology, evolution, biogeography, physiology, behavior, development, neurobiology, or any other topic of a plethora of research topics that these species serve as fundamentally important foci.
+Across the known diversity of about 4,000 species there exists an astounding diversity in behaviors, anatomies, ecologies, distributions, and many aspects of their physiologies and molecular biology.
+Carps, koi, goldfish, danios, sharks, minnows, chubs, shiners, suckers, algae eaters, and loaches represent only a few common names of different large groups of Cypriniformes that are known to most households as pets (and by other names) or research laboratories where their ecology, evolution, biogeography, physiology, behavior, development, or neurobiology is being studied.

 The Evolutionary Triad necessary for unearthing and understanding so much of what we seek in biology is much more easily obtained through focused efforts by a world-wide community working not only on Zebrafish as a laboratory model organism but the natural diversity of Cypriniformes species as well.
 Combining and synthesizing the genetic and non-genetic information resulting from this dichotomy of research emphasis will lead to a phenomenal transformation of knowledge in comparative evolutionary biology in the very near future.